AntonTheDev/FlightLayout/README.md

 ##Demo App Example

-Below is a quick example of the alignment logic to setup the demo app, production the following layout:
+Below is a quick example of the alignment logic to setup the demo app, producing the following layout:

 ![alt tag](/Documentation/SimulatorImage.png?raw=true)